 Next, place the stems in a brown paper bag.
 Put the bag in a dark room with good air circulation.
-You are looking for dry heat and room temperature is fine.
+You are looking for dry heat and room temperature works.

 The oregano will dry in anything from one to several weeks.
-Check back every now and then.
+Check back now and then.